ariard/lightning-rfc/12-offer-encoding.md

   - SHOULD not respond to an offer if the current time is after `absolute_expiry`.
   - FIXME: more!

+## Rationale

+It's quite reasonable to set a `recurrence_paywindow` with seconds_after equal to 0, but obviously this should not apply to the initial period if there is no recurrence_base.

 # Invoice Requests